There are three ways to receive college credit by examination:

 - Great Basin College reserves the right to deny any petition for credit by examination.

-*Viewing requires the Adobe Reader plugin for your browser, available free from Adobe.
+* All PDF documents require the Adobe Reader plugin for viewing, available free from the Adobe web site.